Mr-Sharma17/Cook-Book/README.md

 # About
-The Cook-Book is a web application where user can search for any meal and can get its detailes and receipe too.
+The Cook-Book is a web application where user can search for any meal and can get its detailes and recipe too.

 ### Features :
 >